guilhermearaujo/GUIRoundProgressButton/README.md

 [button setActionBlock:^(GUIRoundProgressButton *weakButton) {
   // Perform your tasks here

-  // At the end, call finish using the weak reference to prevent memory leaks [weakButton finish];
+  // At the end, call finish using the weak reference to prevent retain cycles [weakButton finish];
 }];
 ```

 **NOTE:** do not forget to call the `finish` method at the end of your tasks.
-Use the weak reference to the button to prevent memory leaks.
+Use the weak reference to the button to prevent retain cycles.